infinum/rails-handbook/Workflows/GIT/Clean changes.md

 ### Main branch
-Once the PR has at least one approval, the branch has been successfully deployed to `staging` and tested, and there are no failing specs, it can be merged into the `main` branch.
+Once the PR has at least one approval, the branch has been successfully deployed to `staging` and tested, and there are no failing specs, it can be integrated into the `main` branch.

 We perform non-fast-forward merges to group commits of a single feature together in a meaningful way.
 Before merging we also rebase the feature branch onto the latest `main` branch, so that the git